 one tablespoon of olive oil

 In a pot, bring the oxtail broth to a low simmer.
-Heat a Dutch oven over a high heat.
-Once heated, add diced pancetta and sliced Brussels sprouts.
-Sauté until the pancetta is crispy on the outside.
-Remove from the heat and set them aside.
+Heat a Dutch oven over high heat.
+Once heated, add the diced pancetta and sauté until the fat has rendered and the pancetta is lightly crisped.
+Add the sliced Brussels sprouts and sauté briefly until just tender.
+Remove from the heat and set aside.

 With the fat from the pancetta remaining in the Dutch oven, return the pot to the stove over high heat.
-Add rice with a quick stir with a wooden spoon and then add olive oil.
-Quickly stir the rice until lightly toasted.
-Once the rice is lightly toasted, add a ladle of oxtail broth.
-Once brought to a boil, reduce heat to medium.
-Add broth as rice absorbs it, one ladle at a time, while occasionally stirring.
+Add the rice and stir briefly with a wooden spoon, then add the olive oil.
+Stir until the rice is lightly toasted.
+Once toasted, add a ladle of oxtail broth.
+When it begins to boil, reduce the heat to medium.
+Continue adding broth, one ladle at a time, as the rice absorbs it, stirring occasionally—avoiding over-stirring, and stirring only as needed to prevent the rice from sticking to the bottom so it can cook properly.

-Once the rice is cooked, add sautéd pancetta and Brussels sprouts.
-Reduce heat to low and add cheese while stirring.
-Add deboned oxtail meat and turn off the heat while continuing to stir.
-Once the cheese is melted, taste to flavor with a generous pinch or two of salt if needed.
-Bon appétit!
+Once the rice is cooked, al dente with a slight bite, add the sautéed pancetta and Brussels sprouts.
+Reduce the heat to low and add the cheese, stirring until melted.
+Add the deboned oxtail meat and turn off the heat, continuing to stir.
+Taste and season with salt, if needed.
+Serve immediately.

 Comments